Greyfriars Bobby

 Edinburgh’s good luck charm

-Edinburgh council have discouraged this as the constant touching has damaged the underlying brass metal.
+Edinburgh council have discouraged you from touching Greyfriars Bobby’s nose as the constant touching has damaged the underlying brass metal.
 Bobby’s nose and even parts of his chest are now shiny.
+Although many locals and tourists believe in this tradition.
+A spokeswoman for the council has said:

 “While he enjoys attention from visitors and loves to have his photo taken, Bobby gets distressed when people rub his nose.”